Tensor-Parallel Emulation of Quantum Circuits with Block-Cyclic Distributed Matrix Product States: Background

 \section{Background}

-In this chapter, we briefly cover the applicable ideas and background material linked to the contents of this paper -- i.e. basics of quantum computing and emulation techniques.
-For more in-depth brackground, a detailed introduction to quantum computation is provied in~\cite{nielsen-chuang-12}, while the relevant tensor network concepts are explained in~\cite{biamonte-19} and~\cite{schollwock-11}.
+In this chapter, we briefly cover the concepts applicable to this work, which comprises basics of quantum computation, emulation and tensor representations\footnote{For more in-depth background, a detailed introduction to quantum computing is provided in~\cite{nielsen-chuang-12}, while tensor networks are elucidated in~\cite{biamonte-19} and~\cite{schollwock-11}.}.